 These inmates are either supervised by ODOC staff, by a trained Prisoner Public Works Program (PPWP) supervisor, or trained volunteer.
 All PPWP supervisors and volunteers must participate in an orientation conducted by ODOC.
 The supervisor or volunteer must report to the control center, provide proper identification, and the participating inmates must sign out at the time of departure and sign in upon return.
 Also, ODOC staff periodically conduct unannounced site checks.

-The Oklahoma Department of Corrections (ODOC) provides eligible inmates the opportunity for supervised reintegration through home confinement, work release and community-based treatment and support programs.
+ODOC provides eligible inmates the opportunity for supervised reintegration through home confinement, work release, and community-based treatment and support programs.
 All inmates placed into supervised reintegration shall be subject to continuous monitoring utilizing global positioning satellite monitoring technology and shall be supervised by probation and parole officers.
 For more information on the eligibility requirements, please see OP-061001.

-The ODOC will ensure that every inmate has unimpeded access to health care.
-The Health Services unit is committed to providing appropriate, timely, and quality medical and mental health services to over 25,000 inmates using industry best practices, measurable outcomes, and validated informational sources.
-Services for medical conditions beyond the scope of DOC general practitioners are provided through contractual arrangements with qualified medical specialist through the state at no cost to the inmate.
+ODOC will ensure every inmate has unimpeded access to health care.
+The Health Services unit is committed to providing appropriate, timely, and quality medical and mental health services to over 21,000 inmates using industry best practices, measurable outcomes, and validated informational sources.
+Services for medical conditions beyond the scope of ODOC general practitioners are provided through contractual arrangements with qualified medical specialist through the state at no cost to the inmate.

 Inmates should submit a sick call request to the health services staff at their facility if they need medical attention.

 Is it possible for an inmate to receive medical or dental care from the private sector?

 Under some circumstances, yes.
 However, the inmate must provide proof that the cost of the services will be covered.
 For specifics, please review OP-031001 entitled “Offender Escorted Leave/Activities".